AudioLog: LLMs-Powered Long Audio Logging with Hybrid Token-Semantic Contrastive Learning: Experiments

 \subsubsection{Results of different prompts}

-To explore the influence of prompts at different time scales, we conducted experiments on one of the LLMs, chatGPT, and the results are shown in Table \ref{tab:results of chatGPT}.
+To explore the influence of prompts at different time scales, we conducted experiments on one of the LLMs, ChatGPT, and the results are shown in Table \ref{tab:results of ChatGPT}.
+We used a predicted table of acoustic scenes and events from an urban audio recording with a length of approximately 3 minutes as the input to ChatGPT.

 Initially, we provided a general prompt describing the structured output table of acoustic temporal information.
 Then, we gave Prompt1, which requested only a concise overview.
-In response to Prompt1, chatGPT offers a comprehensive overview of the audio content from acoustic scene aspects, along with the corresponding start and end times of sound events.
+In response to Prompt1, ChatGPT offers a comprehensive overview of the audio content from acoustic scene aspects, along with the corresponding start and end times of sound events.
 For prompt2, we added a requirement to provide timing information for sound scenes and events.
-Similar to Answer1, chatGPT describes the corresponding start and end times of sound events but also describes the temporal information of the acoustic scenes.
+Similar to Answer1, ChatGPT describes the corresponding start and end times of sound events but also describes the temporal information of the acoustic scenes.
 For Prompt3, we focus on a more concise summary of the audio without specifying timing details.
 Answer3 highlights the key sound events within each scene, offering a broader overview of the audio while omitting specific time-related details.
-The responses to different prompts illustrate that LLMs can provide a flexible and comprehensive description of long audio sequences based on the specific information needs of the user.
+The answers of different prompts illustrate that LLMs can provide a flexible and comprehensive description of long audio sequences based on the specific information needs of the user.